magarenzo/Minimalist-GroupMe-Bot/README.md

 ---

-<i>groupMeBot.sh</i> is a Shell script containing only 3 lines of code.
+<i>groupMeBot.sh</i> is a Shell script containing only 3 lines of code:

 `var=$(head -n1 ./facts.txt)` sets a variable equal to the first line of a text file.